Thursday, December 2, 2010

 • What are the challenges for distributors?

 Challenges are both technical and financial. for distributors.
 We saw in the past with Isyndica that a great distribution platform alone is not enough, the venture has to be profitable as well.
-Due to the small amount of contributors willing to pay for this service and the because of the small margins, it has either has to be a one man operation or side activity of an exciting company.
+Due to the small amount of contributors willing to pay for this service and the because of the small margins, it has either has to be a one man operation or one of the tool of an existing company.

-Distributors can also provide promotion, keywording and statistics tools which will add value to their product and increase their margin.
+Distributors can also provide promotion, keywording, statistics, retouching tools which can add value to their product and increase their margin.

 Regarding the technical part, contributors with paid accounts expect a reliable good technical support and frequent updates from the distributor and it is not easy task as agencies do not not really support them.